FAIRChemistry/CaliPytion/specifications/calibration_data_model.md

   - Description: Temperature unit.
 - retention_time
   - Type: float
-  - Description: Retention time of the molecule in minutes.
+  - Description: The retention time of the molecule in minutes.
 - wavelength
   - Type: float
   - Description: Detection wavelength in nm.
 - samples
   - Type: Sample[]
-  - Description: Measured signal, at a given concentration of the molecule.
+  - Description: Measured signal at a given concentration of the molecule.
 - result
   - Type: CalibrationModel
   - Description: The model that was used for concentration determination.

 ### Sample

-A `Sample` describes individual measured signal-concentration pairs of a molecule.
+A Sample describes individual measured signal-concentration pairs of a molecule.

 - **concentration**
   - Type: float